By Josh Dubin class of 2012

 “Our faculty, students and graduates have made the case for this new building,” Dr. Fischer said.
 “They have demonstrated through academic excellence and through success in the business realm that St. Bonaventure’s School of Business is world-class quality.
 Reaching our goal in this campaign will enable us to maintain and build upon our traditional strengths, as well as develop new strengths in our distinctive niches such as service learning.”

-The gift from First Niagara is among more than 300 commitments made to the campaign.
+The Horton family gift is among more than 300 commitments made to the campaign by St. Bonaventure alumni and friends.

 Donations to the campaign may be made by visiting www.sbu.edu/bullishonbusiness/donate or by calling (800) 664-1273.

-For more on the William E. and Ann L. Swan Business Center and the School of Business Campaign, go to www.sbu.edu/bullishonbusiness.
+For more on the William E. & Ann L. Swan Business Center and the School of Business Campaign, go to www.sbu.edu/bullishonbusiness.

 About the University: Inspired for more than 150 years by the Catholic Franciscan values of individual dignity, community inclusiveness, and service, St. Bonaventure University cultivates graduates who are confident and creative communicators, collaborative leaders and team members, and innovative problem solvers who are respectful of themselves, others, and the diverse world around them.